Lande21/RolandeU.github.io/README.md

 Day 133. **Good things ahead!**
 - DAY: Saturday, i woke up, took a shower, did pilates , internship and took a bus to mpls

-gotta lock in in nsbe
+gotta lock in in nsbe, hopefully

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!